Food list

 Dairy & alternatives

-These options are ok to include regularly, providing essential nutrients like calcium and protein, supporting bone health and satiety, which can aid in weight management.
+These options are okay to include regularly, providing essential nutrients like calcium and protein, supporting bone health and satiety, which can aid in weight management.

 These can be part of a balanced diet, but enjoy them in moderation.
 Consuming too much may impact calorie intake, so be mindful of portions.